s2ahil/format4me/README.md

 # format4me
 A library to format the bard response or other ai agents for your usage.

+how to use :
+from format4me import format_content

 https://pypi.org/project/format4me/0.0.1/

 normal bard response :